 Fiscal fitness is a piece of financial advice that is nothing to scoff about.
 It’s real.
-By improving your health, you can also improve your bank account.
+By investing in your health, you can also improve your bank account.
 We all know the importance of diet and exercise, but now there’s proof that your health does indeed affect your wallet.

 As I stated in a recent blog, Santa Barbara is one of the best places to live, according to Livability.com.
 One of the things that adds to the value of living here is the abundance of recreational activities those who live here can enjoy year-round.
 That’s why I immediately thanked my lucky stars that I live in such a healthy place when I saw a Johns Hopkins Bloomberg School of Public Health study that suggests investing in your health can save you money.
 That’s right.
 The study says weight loss at any age combined with exercise can save you money because life is costly when you’re overweight – and it gets more so as you age.

-Johns Hopkin University’s Executive Director of Global Obesity Prevention Center (GOPC), Dr. Bruce Y. Lee recommends that everyone view their health as an investment, not a cost.
+Johns Hopkins University’s Executive Director of Global Obesity Prevention Center (GOPC), Dr. Bruce Y. Lee, recommends everyone view their health as an investment, not a cost.
 He says, “When you’re doing things to maintain or improve your health, you’re actually potentially saving significant amounts of money.”

 Interesting findings regarding a person’s weight include: